-The first things that come to mind when you think about environmentally friendly living are recycling and gardening.
+The first things that come to mind when considering environmentally friendly living are recycling and gardening.
 Would you believe it if you were told that plumbing can also be sustainable?

-Sure, it’s not the first thing that pops into your mind when you think ‘world greening,’ but think of water and the cost of that as a utility.
-Your home plumbing, utilised for sustainable living, can have some enormous benefits.
-If you look at the broader picture, energy conservation and waste reduction are all part of sustainable plumbing practices.
+Sure, it’s not the first thing that pops into your mind when you think of ‘world greening,’ but think of water and the cost of that as a utility.
+Your home plumbing, utilised for sustainable living, can have enormous benefits.
+Considering the broader picture, energy conservation and waste reduction are all part of sustainable plumbing practices.
 The end game is that the equipment already in your home, and adapted differently, can be used to reduce waste.
-The choice of pipes, low-toxic fixtures and equipment that are made locally (if possible) and ethically, all add to the growth of sustainability.
-You can also consider how plumbing has an overall impact on the environment.
+The choice of pipes, low-toxic fixtures and equipment made locally (if possible) and ethically all add to the growth of sustainability.
+You can also consider how your plumbing has an overall impact on the environment.

 Using Sustainable Plumbing on DIY

 It’s not always the job of plumbing professionals to be environmentally conscious.
-There are some neat ‘green’ plumbing tricks you can use on your own DIY projects.
+You can use some neat ‘green’ plumbing tricks on your own DIY projects.
 Cleaning around the house doesn’t have to be a chemical party.
 Use vinegar, bi-carb and lemon for different cleaning jobs.
-Environmentally much safer and a heck of a lot cheaper too.
+Environmentally much safer and a heck of a lot cheaper, too.

-Environmental plumbing means being water-wise too.
-Rain water that usually runs down the drain can be diverted to your garden.
-Watering the garden in the cooler part of the day is another basic water-clever idea.
+Environmental plumbing means being water-wise, too.
+Rainwater that usually runs down the drain can be diverted to your garden.
+Another basic water-clever idea is watering the garden in the more remarkable part of the day.
 Your dishwasher and washing machines should have the highest energy rating and lowest water usage.
 Every little bit helps.

-You can go crazy with enviro-plumbing if you really wanted to as there are lots of small but effective changes you can do around the house.
-Start with leaky taps, then insulating your water pipes and follow up with mulching your garden to keep the soil damp for longer.
+You can go crazy with environmental plumbing if you want to, as there are lots of small but effective changes you can do around the house.
+Start with leaky taps, then insulate your water pipes and mulch your garden to keep the soil damp for longer.

 Some people don’t consider timber fencing to be sustainable, but much depends on where the timber comes from.
-Many fencing contractors like Eline Fencing Perth use pine that is grown especially for such needs, so it could be said to be a sustainable source.
+Many fencing contractors use pine that is grown especially for such needs, so it could be said to be a sustainable source.
 However, pine is a softwood; it will need to be painted regularly to keep the water out so it doesn’t rot.

 If you are intent of having a timber fence, there are other places to source the timber from apart from what the contractor offers.
 Here are a few examples.